-The Early Childhood provider report form guides providers to report on the supports delivered to NDIS participants under seven years of age.
+The early childhood provider report form guides providers to report on the supports delivered to NDIS participants younger than 7.

 We recommend providers use the form to write reports for plan reviews.
 The form outlines the information needed, such as:

 - what services were provided, and by whom